 GOOD LUCK IN YOUR EDUCATIONAL ENDEAVORS.

-All of the specific two-year AAS degrees are very focused toward one area.
-The requirements in the AS Business Administration degree are more general.
+All of the specific two-year Associate of Applied Science (AAS) degrees are very focused toward one area.
+The requirements in the Business Administration Associate of Science (AS) degree are more general.
 They are excellent foundation courses, which include several business-related courses and electives.
 Moreover, many of the courses transfer to most Texas universities.
 Thus, if there is any chance that you will want to work toward a four-year degree, it is better to work toward an AS degree in Business Administration than in any of the more specialized two-year AAS degrees.

 The answer is transferability and broad-based educational experience.
 The Business Administration degree plan was designed to include the proper transferable courses.

-Before you begin taking math, look at the school to which you intend to transfer and see what their requirements are for math and statistics and what the prerequisites are for those courses - both at ACC and at the school to which you intend to transfer.
+Before you begin taking math, look at the school to which you intend to transfer and see what their math courses are, then determine the requirements for those courses - both at ACC and at the school to which you intend to transfer.

 The University of Texas at Austin requires that both natural science courses be taken in the same subject (i.e. two courses in biology as opposed to one, biology course and one chemistry course).
-Texas State requires that one of the two courses be a laboratory science.
+Texas State University requires 6 semester credit hours and the two courses don't have to be in the same subject.
 Check with your receiving institution to ensure specific transfer requirements are met.